EUDAMED Database Structure

 What is EUDAMED?

-The EUDAMED stands for “European Database for Medical Devices” is operated by the European Commission and serves to centralize all relevant information on medical devices on the EU market and to ensure traceability and transparency.
+The EUDAMED stands for “European Database for Medical Devices” and is operated by the European Commission to centralize all relevant information on medical devices on the EU market and to ensure traceability and transparency.

 EUDAMED is based on a decision of the European Commission (2010/227 / EU).
 In this decision, the EU formulates the purpose of EUDAMED: